Two men reviewing construction industry accounting documents on a tablet at a construction site

 Construction accounting is a complex area that can be difficult to audit.
 The goal of an audit is to ensure that all transactions are properly recorded and that the company has enough funds to complete its projects.
 To verify that your company is maintaining its financial and legal obligations, your auditor must thoroughly examine your contractor’s records and your company’s internal documents.
 Here are important construction industry accounting tips to prepare for your next audit.

-Review the General Ledger To Reconcile the Contract Revenue and Contract Costs
+Review the General Ledger

 A critical component of your construction industry accounting audit will be your general ledger.
 This is where all transactions are posted and recorded.
 Your auditor will review the general ledger and the trial balance.